aakarsh27/QR-Code-generator/README.md

 # QR_CODE_GENERATOR
 ## (USING THE QRCODE LIBRARY IN PYTHON)

-this is a qr code generator program made using python
+this is a qr code generator program made using python. a qr code for any website can be generated. the link needs to be enetered into the program